yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 Entries are sorted by the value in each column, starting with the ModuleID on the left and continuing through the columns to the right.

-**Notes**:
+Please note the following about the student answer distribution report:

+  * This report includes only problems that at least one student answered since early March 2014.
+For those problems, this report only includes activity that occurred after October 2013.

+  * For checkboxes and multiple choice problems, the answer choices actually selected by a student after early March 2014 display as described above.
+Answer choices selected by at least one student after October 2013, but not selected since early March 2014, are included on the report but do not include an **AnswerValue**.
+The **ValueID** does display internal identifiers, such as choice_1 and choice_2, for those answers.

+  * For problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since early March 2014, the **Question** is blank for that answer.

+  * Problem **Count** values reflect the entire problem history.
+If you change a problem after it is released, it may not be possible for you to determine which answers were given before and after you made the change.

   * Spreadsheet applications such as Microsoft Excel can alter the data in the CSV report for display purposes.
-For example, for different student answers of "0000" and "0", Excel correctly includes two different lines, but displays the **AnswerValue** on both of them as "0".
-If you notice answers that appear to be the same on separate lines with separate counts, review the raw data by opening the CSV file in a text editor.
+For example, for different student answers of "0.5" and ".5" Excel correctly includes two different lines, but displays the **AnswerValue** on both of them as "0.5".
+If you notice answers that appear to be the same on separate lines with separate counts, you can review the actual, unaltered data by opening the CSV file in a text editor.

-  * If you change a problem after it is released, the problem **Count** values reflect the entire problem history.
-It may not be possible for you to determine which answers were given before and after you made the change.

-  * Due to database changes, this report includes only activity that occurred after October 2013.

-  * For checkboxes, dropdown, and multiple choice problems added after October 2013, but with no activity after early March 2014, the **AnswerValue** is blank; however, the **ValueID** does display internal identifiers such as choice_1 and choice_2.

-  * For problems that use the **Randomization** setting in Studio added after October 2013, but with no activity after early March 2014, the **Question** is blank.

 .. _Download_Answer_Distributions: